GoogleCloudPlatform/community/tutorials/cloud-functions-sns-pubsub/index.md

 message is published to the corresponding SNS topic.
 The function validates the sender and topic.

-The function then publishes the message to Cloud Pubsub - decorating with attributes of SNS subject, and message id.
+The function then publishes the message to Cloud Pubsub - tagging the message with attributes of SNS subject, and message id.

 ## Prerequisites